Skip to Content

 With a seemingly endless stretch of shoreline lined with sand dunes and glorious golden sand beaches, Patara Beach is an example of one of the most unspoiled regions of the Mediterranean coast.

-The rolling tides and steep shoals have made it a popular destination for body surfing and swimmers as well as for families looking for a place to stretch out on the sand away from the crowds.
+The rolling tides and steep shoals have made it a popular destination for body surfing and swimmers, as well as for families looking for a place to stretch out on the sand away from the crowds.

 Where Is Patara Beach

 Patara Beach is situated along what has been dubbed the “Turkish Riviera” in the country’s southwest coast.
 Located in Antalya Province, Patara sits 42 miles (67 km) southwest of the resort town Fethiye and 109 miles (175 km) southeast of the popular city of Kas.
-A visit to Patara Beach is often paired with the beautiful Saklikent Gorge in Saklikent National Park just a 40-minute drive away.
+A visit to Patara Beach is often paired with the beautiful Saklikent Gorge in Saklikent National Park, just a 40-minute drive away.

 Travekubg to Patara Beach from Fethiye, you can opt for a scenic road trip along the D400 coastal road, which offers stunning views of the Mediterranean Sea and the Taurus Mountains.
 The journey takes around one and a half to two hours by car.
-Alternatively, you can also consider taking a dolmus (shared minibus) from Fethiye to Kalkan and then change to another dolmus to Patara Beach.
+Alternatively, you can also consider taking a dolmus (shared minibus) from Fethiye to Kalkan and then changing to another dolmus to Patara Beach.

 From Kas, you can follow the D400 road to the east, and the drive typically takes about two and a half to three hours.
 Alternatively, if you’re not driving, buses and dolmuses regularly run between Kas and Fethiye, and you can make a stopover in Patara along the way.